 Monitoring your information system and looking for "hidden" IT assets is essential for detecting Shadow IT and reducing the associated risks.
 Organizations also benefit from going beyond a purely technical approach to Shadow IT.
 Raising staff awareness of IT risks, assessing their needs and providing them with a framework for approving new tools also contribute to effectively dealing with the phenomenon.

 Would you like to know how OverSOC can help you reveal the Shadow IT in your organization?
-We'd love to hear from you.
+Contact us.